ResNet Information Kit

 4th time: Disconnection for remainder of the academic session (minimum 3 months).

 Note: Disconnection offenses are cumulative (they do not reset to zero each year).
+Depending on the severity of the infraction, disconnection penalties may be accelerated.
+Second copyright infringements result in permanent disconnection.

 In some cases (such as repeated high traffic) Trinity will require, at its sole discretion, a ResNet administrator’s inspection of a resident's computer prior to reconnection to verify that the computer is free of file-sharing software and has adequate virus protection.
 If you refuse to allow the inspection then you may not be allowed further access to ResNet.